-- Macros can be triggered by one or more Macro Triggers using any number of the following: - Hot Key trigger when you press, hold, release or multi-tap a key. - Global Macro Palette trigger with a click on a context sensitive Macro Palette. - Status Menu trigger by selecting from a global system status menu. - Typed String trigger type a string of keys. - Application trigger on launch, quit, activate, deactivate, or periodically while an application is running or active. - Audio Output Changed trigger whenever your audio output device changes. - Clipboard Changed trigger when the system clipboard changes. - Clipboard Filter trigger select macros from the clipboard switchers. - Cron trigger periodically based on time or day or date. - Engine Launch trigger when the Keyboard Maestro engine launches. - Focused Window trigger when the front/focused window changes. - Folder trigger when a file is added to or removed from a folder. - Gesture trigger when you draw a pre-set shape with the mouse or trackpad. - Idle trigger when your Mac has been idle for a period of time (but not yet asleep). - Login trigger when you log in to your Mac. - MIDI trigger when a MIDI note is pressed or released, on controller change, or any packet. - Mounted Volume trigger when a volume is mounted or unmounted. - Periodic trigger periodically while logged in. - Public Web trigger over the Internet, explicitly to the public, or via authenticated log in. - Remote trigger when you access a link on our trigger server.

-- Sleep trigger when the system goes to sleep. - Time of Day trigger at a particular time of day. - USB Device Key trigger when you press, hold, release or multi-tap any HID (Human Interface Device) device key. - USB Device trigger when a USB device is attached or detached. - Wake trigger when the system wakes from sleep. - Wireless Network trigger when your Mac connects or disconnects to/from a wireless network. - iPhone trigger from your iPhone, iPod touch or iPad. - Script trigger from an AppleScript or other script. - URL trigger from an AppleScript or other script.
+- Macros can be triggered by one or more Macro Triggers using any number of the following: - Hot Key trigger when you press, hold, release or multi-tap a key. - Global Macro Palette trigger with a click on a context sensitive Macro Palette. - Status Menu trigger by selecting from a global system status menu. - Typed String trigger type a string of keys. - Application trigger on launch, quit, activate, deactivate, or periodically while an application is running or active. - Audio Output Changed trigger whenever your audio output device changes. - Clipboard Changed trigger when the system clipboard changes. - Clipboard Filter trigger select macros from the clipboard switchers. - Cron trigger periodically based on time or day or date. - Dragged File trigger trigger when a file is dragged onto the macro in a palette icon. - Display Layout Changed trigger trigger when the display layout changes. - Engine Launch trigger when the Keyboard Maestro engine launches. - Focused Window trigger when the front/focused window changes. - Folder trigger when a file is added to or removed from a folder. - Gesture trigger when you draw a pre-set shape with the mouse or trackpad. - Idle trigger when your Mac has been idle for a period of time (but not yet asleep). - Login trigger when you log in to your Mac. - MIDI trigger when a MIDI note is pressed or released, on controller change, or any packet. - Mounted Volume trigger when a volume is mounted or unmounted. - Periodic trigger periodically while logged in. - Public Web trigger over the Internet, explicitly to the public, or via authenticated log in. - Remote trigger when you access a link on our trigger server. - Sleep trigger when the system goes to sleep. - Time of Day trigger at a particular time of day. - USB Device Key trigger when you press, hold, release or multi-tap any HID (Human Interface Device) device key. - USB Device trigger when a USB device is attached or detached. - Wake trigger when the system wakes from sleep. - Wireless Network trigger when your Mac connects or disconnects to/from a wireless network. - iPhone trigger from your iPhone, iPod touch or iPad. - Script trigger from an AppleScript or other script. - URL trigger from an AppleScript or other script.